 - Editing the attributes of an alias actually edits the attributes of the original note (except for intrinsic attributes).

-- Deleting an alias in an agent will cause the alias to be recreated as long as the original continues to match the agent query.
+- Deleting an alias in an agent will cause the alias to be recreated as long as the original (or another alias) continues to match the agent query.

-- Moving an alias out of an agent effectively dupes the alias as the agent will recreate its now-missing child alias (see above).
+- Moving an alias out of an agent effectively duplicates the alias as the agent will recreate its now-missing child alias (see above).

-- Original and alias share outbound text links (internal and web links out from $Text).
-All other inbound/outbound notes are individual to original or alias.
+- Original and alias share outbound text links (outbound internal and web links within $Text).
+All other inbound/outbound basic links are individual to the original or alias.

-To create an alias, choose Make Alias from the Edit menu, or press Cmd-L — if you are in a view window, first select the correct note with the arrow tool.
-The new alias is inserted immediately after ($OutlineOrder) the source item; noting both have the same title, it is the new alias that is now selected.
-Newly-created aliases take their height and width from that of their original note, and placed on the map 0.5 units right and down from their source item.
+To create an alias, choose Make Alias from the Edit menu, or press Cmd-L. If you are in a view window, first select the correct note with the arrow tool.
+The new alias is inserted immediately after ($OutlineOrder) the source item; noting both have the same title, it is the new alias that is now selected (the styling of the title should indicate this is the alias).
+Newly-created aliases take their height and width from that of their original note, and are placed on the map to the right of their source item (assuming there is suitable free space, the alias is otherwise placed to avoid overlapping/compositing with another note).
 Once created, the alias can be moved anywhere in the current document.
 Another method of making aliases is to create an agent as that will create aliases for any notes matching the agent query.

 Text links as well as basic links are generated from exported aliases; the destination of the link is the same regardless of whether the source is the original or an alias.
-An alias can never have $Text/text links different from that of its original - that is fundamental of the point of it being an alias.
+An alias can never have $Text/text links that differ from that of its original: that is fundamental of the point of it being an alias.

 The $IsAlias attribute can help with identifying whether a note is an alias or note.
-This is especially helpful within agents were all matches are aliases, regardless of the type of note being matched.
-Note that in early versions of Tinderbox aliases were not searched for by agents so the distinction was less necessary.
+This is especially helpful within agents where all matches are aliases, regardless of the type of note being matched.

-Aliases are always drawn - in any major view - with their title ($DisplayName) in italics.
-There is no way to make an alias be titled in in normal type; this is by design.
-Going back pre-OS X, this mirrored how the OS showed aliases.
-Also at the time, Tinderbox had more limited display options.
-One result is that pre-v6 TBXs opened in v6+ may not render aliases in italics - see more.
+In any major view aliases are always drawn with their title ($DisplayName) in italics.
+There is no way to make an alias be titled in in normal type; this is by design, mirroring how the Mac's OSs have shown aliases.
+One result of this is that when older, pre-v6, TBXs are opened in v6+ they may not render aliases in italics: see more.
 There is a document setting to also underline alias titles, although they still render in italics (if possible).

 $InboundLinkCount and $OutboundLinkCount are intrinsic and report separate values for the alias and original note.

-Word counts in Get Info panes do not include the word counts of alias notes (in earlier versions this happened causing an over-count).
+Word counts in Get Info/info pane do not include the $Text word counts of alias notes, just the count of the original $Text.